-In 2011 the Dean established a number of sub-committees of the FOB Advisory Board to increase the Board’s involvement in a variety of areas including Accreditation.
-This subcommittee was trained in the purpose and process of Assurance of Learning so they could participate in reviewing the learning goals and objectives.
-Also, during this time, following a strategy that was introduced in 2008, two student representatives (one undergraduate and one graduate student) were included in the Learning Assurance Committee membership.
+In 2011 the Dean established a number of sub-committees of the Goodman Advisory Board to increase the boards involvement in key areas including Accreditation.
+This sub-committee was trained on the purpose and process of Assurance of Learning as a foundation for its involvement in reviewing the program learning goals, objectives, and assessment outcomes.

 Also in 2011, following a strategy developed by the original Learning Assurance Committee, two students (one undergraduate and one graduate) were re-introduced as members of the committee.